AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 	-   **Username:**  dabc_student
 	-   **Password:**  7*.8G9QH21

 Once you're connected you will see the connection details on the left sidebar in VS code.
-If you done't see the connection in your left table of Click on the Elephant Postgres database icon and you will see thr hostname and address with an expandable arrow.
-You can exapnad each of the databases as you would in any server connection tool to investigate the tables and their attributes as well.
+If you done't see the connection in your left table of contents, click on the Elephant Postgres database icon to show the hostname and address with an expandable arrow.
+You can expand each of the databases as you would in any server connection tool to investigate the tables and their attributes as well.

 ![enter image description here](https://raw.githubusercontent.com/AVJdataminer/Formats/master/images/image4.png)